Drivers in Mexico enjoy an extensive infrastructure of roads and intercity highways.

 One Vehicle Per Eligible Person

 Only one vehicle can be imported into Mexico per person.
-If you are traveling with your spouse or child over 18, they may each register one car in their name.
+If you are traveling with your spouse or adult child (18 years or older), they may each register one car in their name.

 A trailer does not count as a vehicle, but you need to show ownership of it and it must be exported with the vehicle towing it when you leave Mexico.